Endpoint Security20 min read

 Most modern controller platforms include access protection features that should be configured on every deployed unit:

-• Enable Ethernet access control settings to restrict which IP addresses can initiate Modbus connections
+Schneider Electric Modicon M580: Enable Ethernet access control settings to restrict which IP addresses can initiate Modbus connections.
+Enable access protection for program modifications.

-• Set the controller operating mode to RUN or REMOTE in normal operations, not PROGRAM mode — changing to PROGRAM mode should require physical local action
+General principles for all controllers: Change all default passwords on every controller.
+Document all access protection passwords in a secure credential management system.
+Set the controller operating mode to RUN or REMOTE in normal operations -- changing to PROGRAM mode should require deliberate local action.

 Firmware Version Management